FinalCAD/csv2hash/README.md

 You can define the number of rows to skip in the header of the CSV.

 	Definition.new(rules, type, header_size=0)

+#### Exception or CSV mode

+You can choice 2 mode of parsing, either exception mode for raise exception in first breaking rules or csv mode for get csv original data + errors throwing into added columns.

+parse return data or csv_with_errors if parse is invalid, you can plug this like that :

+	csv2hash = Csv2hash.new(definition, 'file_path').new
+	result = csv2hash.parse
+	return result if csv2hash.valid?

+	filename = 'issues_errors.csv'
+	tempfile = Tempfile.new [filename, File.extname(filename)]
+	File.open(tempfile.path, 'wb') { |file| file.write result }

+	# Send mail with csv file + errors and free resource

+	tempfile.unlink

 #### Default values